Munrina/introducing-MUNRINA-BAWA/README.md

 _Ice-Cream because its nice and cold and also because I have a huge sweetooth_

 **Strengths and Weaknesses**
-_Strengths:Public Speaking and drama Weaknesses:Anything related to visual arts_
+_Strengths: Public Speaking and drama Weaknesses:Anything related to visual arts_

 **Languages you speak**
 _Punjabi and English_